 Men and women who have undergone a dramatic weight loss through either diet and exercise or bariatric surgery, are often left with excess, sagging skin from their bigger frames.
 After the hard work of getting the weight off and getting physically healthy, it can be very devastating to then not feel like you can show off and enjoy your new figure due to the excess skin.
 Arms, breasts, the mid-section, buttocks and thighs are the most commonly effected by excess skin.

 Body contouring surgery after major weight loss can remove the excess skin and tighten the remaining to reveal all the success of your hard work.
-Ideal candidates should be in good physical and mental health, at and maintaining a study, normal weight, non-smokers, and have realistic expectations for the procedure and it’s potential outcome.
+Ideal candidates should be in good physical and mental health, at and maintaining a steady, normal weight, non-smokers, and have realistic expectations for the procedure and it’s potential outcome.

 The first step in your body contouring journey is the consultation.
 During your consultation with your board certified Plastic Surgeon, you will be asked a number of questions about your medical history, medication, supplement and drug use.
 You will be asked about your goals, expectations and concerns for the procedure.
 Your health will be evaluated and your Plastic Surgeon will walk you through the procedure and its risks.
 This is the time to ask as many questions as you can think of in order to make an informed decision.
 As with all surgical procedures, there are risks which need to be carefully considered.